 - You will have irreparable harm to your reputation if the statement is not taken down.

-- More harm would come to you than to the defendant if the statement is not removed.
+- More harm will come to you than to the defamer if the statement is not removed.

 The key is to move quickly with a skilled law firm that is experienced with defamation cases.